Being able to afford prescription drugs is a common problem for America’s seniors.

-Made specifically to help with prescription costs only, the Medicare Part D LIS mainly considers income.
-In 2020, you were eligible if:
+Made specifically to help with prescription costs, the Medicare Part D LIS mainly considers income.
+In 2023, you were eligible if:

 - You lived in one of the 50 states or Washington D.C.

-- You are a Medicare and Part D beneficiary.
+- You were a Medicare and Part D beneficiary.

-The Medicare Extra Help LIS is a popular choice for Americans looking for help paying for their Medicare prescription plans; roughly 30% of Part D enrollees receive Extra Help.
+The Medicare Extra Help LIS is a popular choice for Americans looking for help paying for their Medicare prescription plans.

-- Fill out an Extra Help application on the Social Security Administration website.
+- Filling out an Extra Help application on the Social Security Administration website.

 Many people stop here when seeking out payment assistance, but there may be other resources available regardless of whether you qualify for the Extra Help LIS.